Brin-o/A-Haunted-Garden/content/notes/bookclub/toad_brin.md

 	- It is an idea of creating a common good that everyone can benefit from, even if it stems from a simple action
 		- Donating blood as a parallel?
 > … a beautiful tree which has rested the eyes of generation after generation and must surely have outweighed any bad effects which he produce …
+- Jen’s comments
+	- the planting is not tangential
+	- it’s about the impact of actions
+	- shepherd swaine poem as a feminist reading
+	- Humans as nuanced beings (there is more to us than a good/bad deed)

 ### Politics vs Literature: An Examination of Gulliver's Travels